crouthamela/ZenPacks.community.FreeRADIUS/README.md

 ZenPacks.community.FreeRADIUS
 =============================

 Provides monitoring and graphing for FreeRADIUS statistics.

+You will want to edit $ZENHOME/ZenPacks/ZenPacks.community.FreeRADIUS/ZenPacks/community/FreeRADIUS/libexec/freeradius to reflect your environment.
+Change "radclient localhost:18120 status adminsecret" to the port and administrator secret for your FreeRADIUS status server.
+See http://wiki.freeradius.org/config/Status for more information.

 A new Monitoring Template named "FreeRADIUS" will be created.